pgmodeler/pgmodeler/README.md

 Donate to pgModeler
 -------------------

-Much effort, coffee, chocolate, time and knowledge has been devoted to this project so that a usable and constantly improved product can be delivered to the community.
-If you liked pgModeler and think it deserves a contribution please donate any amount (via PayPal) on [project's official site](http://pgmodeler.com.br).
+Much effort, coffee, chocolate, time and knowledge has been devoted to this project so that a usable and constantly improved product could be delivered to the community.
+If you liked pgModeler and think it deserves a contribution please donate any amount (via PayPal) at [project's official site](http://pgmodeler.com.br).

 Developers and Reviewers wanted!
 --------------------------------

-pgModeler grown bigger and reached a state that its lonely developer cannot handle all the modification and new feature requests.
+pgModeler grown bigger and reached a state that its lonely developer cannot handle all the modifications and new features requests.
 So if you know C++ and Qt framework programming and wants to contribute with coding let me know!
 I'll be grateful for any help to the project!

 Compiling/Installation
 ----------------------